Why Choose Beacon?

 Why should I choose the Beacon Fellowship?

-The Beacon Fellowship is unique in that it is designed for your benefit - it provides you with higher-level, direct consulting experience that stands out on your resume and pushes you to develop new skill-sets that will set you apart in your future applications.
-You will work under a Project Lead from a top-tier consulting firm (such as McKinsey, Bain, or BCG) whose top priority for your month abroad is to guide you and the other Fellows through the real project assigned to you by your client in Europe (which we take care of coordinating).
+The Beacon Fellowship is unique in that it is designed for your benefit - it provides you with higher-level, direct consulting experience that stands out on your resume and pushes you to develop new skill-sets.
+You will work under a Project Lead from a top-tier consulting firm (such as McKinsey, Bain, or BCG) whose top priority is to guide you and the other Fellows through the real project assigned to you by your client in Europe or DC.

 Our 4-week sessions are also the perfect opportunity to study abroad in a meaningful way and outside of the regular academic calendar.
 We currently offer programs in Barcelona, Madrid, London, Rome, and Washington, DC, and plan excursions for you to make the most of being in a new city!